TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 Spoofax also generates pretty-printing rules from your syntax definition.
 You can find these rules in `src-gen/pp/<name>-pp.str`.
-You need to define a builder and a corresponding build strategy to hook a pretty-printing option into the *Transform* menu of your MiniJava editor.
-You define builders in `editor/MiniJava-Builders.esv`:

-    builder : "Pretty-print" = pp-builder (source) (openeditor)

-This builder definition adds a new entry to the *Transform* menu.
-The left-hand side of the definition specifies the label used in the menu.
-The right-hand side indicates a Stratego strategy which implements the corresponding action.
-The `(source)` annotation specifies that the strategy is applied to the original, un-desugared, un-analyzed AST.
-The `(openeditor)` annotation specifies that the action opens an editor with the result.

-You still need to implement the strategy `pp-builder` which is responsible for performing the action of the *Pretty-print* menu entry.
-You can do this in a new file `trans/pp.str`:
+There is already a menu entry named `Format` that uses the strategy `pp-debug` in the `trans/pp.str` file to pretty-print a MiniJava file.
+However, to add parentheses to your MiniJava program following the priority rules from your syntax definition, it is important that you add the `include/MiniJava-parenthesize` to the imports and also change the strategy `pp-MiniJava-string` to apply the parenthesize strategies to your ast.

     module pp

     imports
-      libstratego-gpp
-      lib/runtime/tmpl/pp
+      ...
       include/MiniJava-parenthesize
       ...

-This defines a module `pp` which imports Stratego's generic pretty-print library `libstratego-gpp` and a module `MiniJava-parenthesize`.
-The latter is generated from your syntax definition and provides strategies to add parentheses to an AST.
+    pp-MiniJava-string =
+      parenthesize-MiniJava
+    ; prettyprint-SDF-start-symbols
+    ; !V([], <id>)
+    ; box2text-string(|120)

+    ...

-These strategies obey the priority rules of your syntax definition.
+The strategies from `include/MiniJava-parenthesize` obey the priority rules of your syntax definition.
-__You also need to import all the generated__ `*-pp.str` __files here__.
+__You might need to import the generated__ `src-gen/pp/*-pp.str` __files here if your start symbols are not defined in the main SDF3 module__.
-These generated files contain errors, but they can be safely ignored.

-Now, you can define `pp-builder`:

-    rules

-     	pp-builder:
-        (selected, position, ast, path, project-path) -> (name, content) with
-          name    := <guarantee-extension(|"pp.mjv")> path
-        ; ast'    := <parenthesize-MiniJava> ast
-        ; box     := V([], <prettyprint-Program> ast')
-        ; content := <box2text-string(|100)> box

-This rule follows a fixed interface for interoperability with the editor.
-The left-hand side of the rule is a tuple of
-* the `selected` node,
-* its `position` in the tree,
-* the complete `ast` of the file,
-* the file `path` and
-* the `project-path`.

-The right-hand side specifies a file which should be changed (or created) by
-* its `name` and
-* its `content`.

-The `with` clause specifies how to bind these variables.
-The output file `name` is derived from the `path` of the file opened in the editor.
-Its `content` is derived in three steps:

-1. We add parentheses to the  `ast` of the input file, which results in a new `ast'`.
-2. We pretty-print `ast'` with the generated `prettyprint-Program` strategy.
-   This results in some nested *boxes*, which we surround with a vertical (`V`) `box`.
-   These boxes are a fundamental concept of the generic pretty-print library.
-3. We turn the `box` into text with a maximal width of `100`.
-   This results in the `content` of our output file.

-In order to test the pretty-print builder, you need to import `pp.str` from `trans/minijava.str` and build your project.
+In order to test the pretty-print builder, you need to build your project.
-Create or open a `.mjv` test file with a valid program, press the down-facing arrow on the right of the Transform button and choose `Pretty-print`.
+Create or open a `.mjv` test file with a valid program, press the down-facing arrow on the right of the `Syntax` button and choose `Format`.
-This will apply `pp-builder` to the current file and show the result in a new editor.
+This will apply `Format` to the current file and show the result in a new editor.